Independent Testing Data & Performance Comparisons

 TEX-COTE Coolwall

 TEX-COTE Coolwall focuses on keeping surfaces cooler and colors more stable under Florida sun.
 It’s known for infrared heat reflectivity and fade resistance and has an established presence in Florida through dealer networks.
-Best results come from careful dealer selection and clear scope.
+As with many dealer-installed systems, buyers should review installer qualifications, scope, and warranty details carefully.

 Sherwin-Williams Loxon XP

-Loxon XP is a high-quality elastomeric paint commonly used on stucco.
-It’s very breathable (great for Florida humidity) and has verified storm resistance, making it a solid choice when you want good performance without the premium cost of ceramic coatings.
+Loxon XP is an elastomeric coating commonly used on stucco.
+It’s very breathable (often considered for humid climates because of its breathability) and has verified storm resistance, making it a common option in some repaint situations when you want good performance without the premium cost of ceramic coatings.

-• Watchouts: Typically shorter lifespan than ceramic systems; lower flexibility/adhesion vs. Rhino Shield in the chart
+- Watchouts: Service life may be shorter than some long-term coating systems, depending on product, prep, and exposure; lower flexibility/adhesion vs. Rhino Shield in the chart

 SW SuperPaint / Emerald Acrylic

 These are conventional premium paints with broad color choices and easy availability.
-They’re budget-friendlier upfront but generally need more frequent repainting in Florida’s harsh climate.
+They’re lower upfront cost but may require more frequent repainting in Florida, depending on product quality, exposure, and maintenance.

 Home Shield Coating

-Home Shield positions itself as a Florida-based “permanent” coating solution that emphasizes surface preparation and strong warranties.
-It’s a local alternative worth considering if you verify the technical proof behind the claims.
+Home Shield markets itself as a Florida-based ‘permanent’ coating solution that emphasizes surface preparation and strong warranties.
+It’s a local alternative an option buyers may want to compare if you verify the technical proof behind the claims.

 Due diligence checklist

-Before making a final decision, it’s crucial to thoroughly vet any contractor and product.
-This checklist provides key questions and data points to request from every bidder, ensuring you have all the facts to protect your investment.
+Before making a final decision, It’s important to compare both the contractor and the product carefully.
+This checklist provides key questions and data points to request from every bidder, so you can make a more informed decision.

 FAQ's

 When considering multiple options to paint and coat your home there are many questions that homeowners have.
-We provide the TRUTH.
+Remove entirely; replace with “Here are common questions homeowners ask when comparing coatings.
 Check out the most common questions asked:

 1) What is the best exterior coating for Florida homes?

 The best exterior coating for Florida depends on your priorities.
-For long-term, low‑maintenance protection in heat, humidity, storms, and coastal salt air, many homeowners choose Rhino Shield Florida.
+For long-term, low‑maintenance protection in heat, humidity, storms, and coastal salt air, Rhino Shield may appeal to homeowners seeking a longer-term coating system.
 For breathable stucco repaints at a lower upfront cost, Sherwin‑Williams Loxon XP is a strong elastomeric option.
 Standard premium paints (e.g., SW SuperPaint/Emerald) are budget-friendly but require more frequent repainting in Florida’s UV and humidity.

 Rhino Shield Florida emphasizes all‑around durability (flexibility, adhesion, breathability, mold resistance, storm and salt performance) with extensive ASTM testing, while TEX‑COTE Coolwall focuses on heat reflection and fade resistance.
 If your priority is cooler walls, Coolwall can be compelling—just ask for specific ASTM data (SRI, elongation, adhesion, perms).
 For comprehensive, data‑backed protection in coastal and storm zones, Rhino Shield often stands out.